| Title: | Augmented Backward Elimination |

 Sladana Babic

-Performs Augmented backward elimination on re-sampled datasets using different bootstrap and re-sampling techniques.
+Performs Augmented backward elimination on re-sampled data sets using different bootstrap and re-sampling techniques.

 fit |